Spiffy Speak

 When draping your doorway, consider its structural aspects keenly.
 A doorway with a decorative shape calls for drapes that bring its uniqueness under the spotlight.
 Whereas, an ordinary squarish doorway without detailed molding or ornate trims looks to curtains to add the missing pizzazz.
 Also, the architectural details of the doorway will impact the hardware decisions.
 Depending on the type of doorway you have, here are some factors you might want to consider:

 ARCHED DOORWAY: Arched doorways bring an organic beauty to the otherwise squarish structures of the house.
-When covering it with curtains, you can consider arched drapery poles that are custom-made if you want to highlight its charming profile.
+When covering these with curtains, you can consider arched drapery poles that are custom-made if you want to highlight its charming profile.
 However, it can be more expensive than the standard straight rods/poles.
 If using straight hardware, ensure that your hardware is installed higher and wider than the arch so that the curtains don’t cover up the arched feature when stacked to the sides.

 DOORWAY WITH TRANSOM WINDOWS: For doorways that have transom windows above them, consider whether you want to include them in the coverage.
 If you are looking for flawless light control, it is better to make your curtains start from above them.
 If not, you can hang your drapery pole on the wall space between the transom window and the doorway.
 Note that floor-to-ceiling coverage can emphasize the height of the room, so if you want to use your curtains for open doorways to add a moment of grandeur, it is better to ignore the transom window and opt for full-scale coverage.